Mackerly/OpenWRT-RaspberryPi4/README.md

-# OpenWRT-RasperrbyPi4
+# OpenWRT-RaspberryPi4
-OpenWRT for RasperrbyPi4 use github action
+Builde OpenWRT for RaspberryPi4 use github action